hazelcast/hazelcast-jet/site/docs/architecture/fault-tolerance.md

 ### In-Memory Snapshot Storage

-Hazelcast Jet stores the snapshots in an [IMap](architecture/in-memory-storage.md) and does not have any external dependency to an outside system.
-Data residing in the IMap are replicated across the cluster to tolerate member failures.
-If a cluster member fails, Jet uses the backup of the data that the member owned.
-Jet also rebalances the snapshot data to keep the desired number of replicas.

-By default, Jet will make a single backup copy resulting in a system that tolerates the failure of a single member at a time.
-You can tweak this setting when starting Jet, for example increase the backup count to
+Jet backs up the state to its own `IMap` objects. `IMap` is a replicated in-memory data structure, storing each key-value pair on a configurable number of cluster members.
+By default it makes a single backup copy, resulting in a system that tolerates the failure of a single member at a time.
+The cluster recovers its safety level by re-establishing all the missing backups, and when this is done, another node can fail without data loss.
+You can set the backup count in the configuration, for
-two:
+example:

 ```yaml
 hazelcast-jet: